 We come from a family who LOVES all things hot chocolate.

 Whenever the grocery stores start bringing out new flavors or desserts that taste like a hot chocolate, we’ll be first in line to try it out.
 At home, some of our favorite things to make are hot chocolate inspired, including hot chocolate cookies, hot chocolate cake, and even a mug cake.
-When the holidays roll around, our favorite cookies to make are chocolate chip marshmallow ones.

 - 4 Ingredients.
 That’s all you’ll need to make this cozy and comforting beverage.